T-Systems-MMS/otc-nextcloud/README.md

 ## Backups, Encryption and Hardening

 It is recommended to frequently backup your data according to your needs.
-At the moment it seems not possible to automatically backup an SFS Filesystem, so we need to manually do this.
+At the moment it seems not possible to automatically backup an SFS Filesystem, so you need to manually do this.
-For this we would need an aditionally "management VM" which mounts our data SFS and copies its files to a Blockstorage.
+For this you will need an aditionally "management VM" which mounts your data SFS and copies its files to a Blockstorage.
 This could also be achieved via Cronjob and maybe will follow in another Tutorial.

 It is possible to encrypt your SFS Filesystems (especially the user data) for more information about how, please read the [SFS Documentation](https://docs.otc.t-systems.com/en-us/usermanual/sfs/en-us_topic_0108276350.html)

-For Hardening your Nextcloud installation please refer to the [Nextcloud Hardening and security guidance](https://docs.nextcloud.com/server/15/admin_manual/installation/harden_server.html#)
+For Hardening your Nextcloud installation please refer to the [Nextcloud Hardening and security guidance](https://docs.nextcloud.com/server/15/admin_manual/installation/harden_server.html#).

 ## Troubleshooting

-**503 bad gateway**
+**503 bad gateway**</br>
 You probably made a mistake at Point 5.7.
 Go to _CCE / Workloads / Deplyoments / \*Your Workload\* / Services_ and check if you had set the right "Access Mode".
 If not, you can create a new service and follow Point 5.7 to 5.8

-**Nextcloud: "Error while trying to create admin user: Failed to connect to the database: An exception occured in driver"** This can occur because of a wrong Inbound Rule at Point 3.1.3.
+**Nextcloud: "Error while trying to create admin user: Failed to connect to the database: An exception occured in driver"**</br>
+This can occur because of a wrong Inbound Rule at Point 3.1.3.
 You can try to set the Inbound Rule "All" to _0.0.0.0_

-**Nextcloud: "Access via an untrustworthy domain"** This can happen if the chosen trusted domain in Point 5.5 is not the same like the domain you access the page.
+**Nextcloud: "Access via an untrustworthy domain"**</br>
+This can happen if the chosen trusted domain in Point 5.5 is not the same like the domain you access the page.

 ## Other useful Links